 Take a spin on the Marketplace Carousel.

 Take a break from shopping and let the kids ride the tot-sized train loop.
-As with the carousel, ride tokens are $3 per person and all ages are eligible to ride (kids under 36 inches must be accompanied by an adult).
+Ride tokens must be purchased and all ages are eligible to ride (kids under 36 inches must be accompanied by an adult).

 Delight in a volcano cake at Rainforest Cafe.

 "Beware" of the life-size animatronic dinosaurs at T-Rex restaurant.
 Photo by the author

-Be amazed by life-sized animatronic dinosaurs, including a 15 foot tall Tyrannosaurus rex, at this Jurassic-themed eatery.
-About every half an hour, witness the dinos come to life during a rumbling meteor shower.
-There is also a Paleo Zone hands-on area, where kids can dig for dinosaur fossils and pan for treasure, and even create their own dinosaur plush.
+Be amazed by life-sized animatronic dinosaurs, including a 15-foot-tall Tyrannosaurus rex, at this Jurassic-themed eatery.
+About every half an hour, dinos come to life during a rumbling meteor shower.
+Kids can dig for dinosaur fossils, pan for treasure, and even create their own dinosaur plush.

 Things to Know Before You Go

-All photos courtesy of The Walt Disney Company
+Unless noted, photos courtesy of The Walt Disney Company